 The input records to the node provide the run parameter values.

-There are two versions of the node (attached):
+There are three versions of the node (attached):

 1) A node to run within another dataflow ( called Execute Dataflow.brg - this is in .brg format, you can import it into Analyze by selecting Import > Legacy Data Flow and browsing to the Execute Dataflow.brg file).
 The BRG can be imported into Data3Sixty Analyze and uses the Analyze REST API version 3.